Who's That Girl (soundtrack): Background

 "I had a lot in common with Nikki.
 She's courageous and sweet and funny and misjudged.
 But she clears her name in the end, and that's always good to do.
 I'm continuously doing that with the public.
 I liked Nikki's tough side and her sweet side.
-The toughness is only a mask for the vulnerability she feels inside."
+The toughness is only a mask for the vulnerability she feels."

 However, in the light of the bad publicity surrounding Madonna and her then-husband Sean Penn, coupled with the fact that their comedy film Shanghai Surprise had failed commercially, she had to fight hard to persuade Warner Bros. to greenlight the project.
 She also wanted her close friend James Foley to direct the film, proclaiming him to be a "genius".
 Foley had previously directed the music videos of her songs "Live to Tell", "Papa Don't Preach" and "True Blue".
-Warner Bros. were looking for another way to cash in upon Madonna's success with soundtracks and felt that her name alone might be enough to guarantee the success of the film as well as its soundtrack.
-So they felt that they had no choice, but to greenlight the project.
-Filming began in October 1986, in New York, but it was not until January 1987 that Madonna started working on the soundtrack.

 Development

 Having some specific ideas in her mind about the music of the film, Madonna contacted Patrick Leonard and Stephen Bray, who had helped to write and produce her third studio album True Blue in 1986.
 Madonna explained to them that she needed an uptempo song and a downtempo song.
-As per her demands, Leonard developed the uptempo song.
 Madonna came to the recording studio one Thursday, and Leonard handed her a cassette of a recording of the chorus, which he had just finished working on.
 Madonna went to the backroom and completed the melody and the lyrics of the song, while Leonard worked on the other parts of it.
 After finishing the lyrics, Madonna decided to name the song "Who's That Girl", and changed the title of Slammer to the same, considering it to be a better name.
 In Fred Bronson's book The Billboard Book of Number 1 Hits, Leonard explained that the song was recorded in one day with Madonna recording her vocals only once.
-Additional guitar and percussion tracks were added later by Leonard and Bray.
+Additional guitar and percussion tracks were added later.